pivdnber/pivdnber.github.io/_pages/projects.md

 ### #JSS updates

 I am the Social Media Editor of Journal of Sports Sciences.
-In this role I maintain the @jsportssci Twitter account and provide daily updates to almost 50.000 followers.
+In this role I maintain the [@jsportssci Twitter](https://twitter.com/JSportsSci) account and provide daily updates to almost 50.000 followers!

 ![JSSnew](/images/JSSnew.gif){:width="600x"}